-A potential security risk will arise if a client connects to a directory, and leaves the connection open for an extended period of time.
-This potentially allows an intruder to make modifications to the user's password whilst the computer is unattended.

-This policy requires the user to provide their old password before a password can be changed.
+A potential security risk arises if a client connects to a directory and leaves the connection open for an extended period.
+There is the risk that the user's password could be modified while their computer is unattended.
+Therefore, this policy requires the user to enter their current password before it can be changed.